HomeSpan/HomeSpan/docs/Extras.md

 ## Pulse Width Modulation (PWM)

 PWM on the ESP32 is more flexible, but slighly more complicated, than PWM on most Arduino devices (like the Uno or Mega).
 On the ESP32, you use one of 16 built-in timer-channels to create a PWM signal, and then link that channel to any ESP32 pin.
-HomeSpan includes a library that makes this very easy, and is accessed as follows:
+HomeSpan includes a library that makes this very easy, and is accessed as by placing the following near the top of your sketch:

 `#include "extras/PwmPin.h"`